Johnson & Johnson to stop selling talc baby powder in U.S. and Canada

 J&J said it will continue to sell cornstarch-based baby powder in North America, and will sell both its talc and cornstarch-based products in other markets around the world.

-Reporting by Carl O'Donnell in New York and Lisa Girion in Los Angeles; Editing by Peter Henderson, Bill Berkrot, Rosalba O'Brien and Lincoln Feast.
+Reporting by Carl O'Donnell in New York and Lisa Girion in Los Angeles; Additional reporting by Tina Bellon and Sheila Dang in New York; Editing by Peter Henderson/Bill Berkrot/Rosalba O'Brien,/Lincoln Feast/Pravin Char